Franghias/Grading_Project/README.md

 ## License

 Check LICENSE file for more details.
 I work this project with the help from Gemini AI model and Cursor - The AI Code Editor.
-I learned a lot from AI as they teach my how to code and structure my website.
+I learned a lot from AI as they teach me how to code and structure my website.

 ---